AgenaRisk/api-r/README.md

 ```

 If calculation is successful, this function will update the R model (the relevant `dataSets$results` field in the model) with results of the calculation.

+The model calculation computation supports asynchronous (polling) request if the computation job takes longer than 10 seconds.
+The R client will periodically recheck the servers and obtain the results once the computation is finished (or timed out, whichever comes first).

 If you would like to see the calculation results in a .csv format, you can use the Model method `get_results()` to generate the output file.